Yonghongwei/Gradient-Centralization/README.md

 |  Adam*        | R101          |  87.1  | 94.5    |
 | SGD_GCC       | R101          |  87.9  |  95.0   |

 The results with * are reported by the authors in [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline).
+Our reproduced results are slight lower than the results provided by the authors.